-Have you ever dreamed of sharing your life’s story, a transformational experience, or testimony?
-Your compassionate heart is exploding to uplift the brokenhearted with the nuggets of truth God has taught you.
-There’s one problem; you can’t find your voice.
-Fear has become a live-in bully that intimidates you into silence.
+Have you ever dreamed of starting a new business, stepping into a leadership role, or speaking in front of an audience, but fear holds you back?
+Fear has become a live-in bully that intimidates you into stop and be silent.
 God, however, wants to silence the voice of fear and release your voice of faith.

 A Voice Trapped by Fear